xrigueira/data/water/Ebro/README.md

 https://saica.chebro.es/exportrun.php?tag=7022&fini=28-01-2018&ffin=28-02-2023

 De esta forma ya sabemos la tag adecuada y nos ahorramos hacer 4 intervalos de 5 años con simplemente cambiar los parámetros fini y ffin.

+## How txt_joiner.py works

+1. Starts from the original files downloaded, for example: ammonium 9904.txt, ammonium 0510.txt, ammonium 1116.txt, ammonium 1722.txt.

+	The parameter 'folderNames' defines the station to process and the parameter 'fileNames' the variables in the station.

+	Each file contains data from the 5 years defined in the name.
+It had to be done this way because 5 years in the maximum range the website allows.

+2. Delete the first 10 rows of each file.
+These rows contain information on the station and the variables, but they are not time series data.

+3. Concatenate the data from the 4 files of each variable.

+4. Check if the first row is 01-01-1999 00:00:00 and if not, add it.

+5. Check if the last row is 31-12-2022 23:45:00 and if not, add it.

+6. The output for the example given aboved would be: ammonium_{station numer}